sauce-archives/squid3/README.md

 that you cooperate with the computer overlord and install those dependencies:

     $ sudo apt-get install [list of dependencies...]
-    $ sudo dpkg-buildpackage -B
+    $ dpkg-buildpackage -B -us -uc -nc
     ...
 FIX STUFF UNTIL IT WORKS ...

-To get the package build to work, you'll need to sign it with your GPG key.
+To get the package to build you have to sign it with your GPG key.
 Put the secret GPG key ID (good for sponsoring packages) with the following in the `~/.devscripts`:

     DEBSIGN_KEYID=Your_GPG_keyID